1aggarcia/turbina/README.md

 type predicate = (int) -> bool;  // int arg, returns bool type producer = () -> string;  // no arg, returns string
 type consumer = (int, string) -> null;  // two args, returns null

+/// nullable types
+let nullableString: string? = "some string";
+let anotherNullableString: string? = null;

+// string? might be null, so it's not allowed to be assigned to string let notNullString: string = nullableString;     // ERROR

+// However, you can assert it as not-null with the "!" operator. let notNullString: string = nullableString!;    // OK

+// nullable functions types are wrapped in parentheses to avoid ambiguity type nullableFunction = ((int) -> int)?
 ```

 **Functions**